Victor-Spichenkoff/million_show/README.md

 - MOre cache on question (isWorking?)
 - auth -> gold.jpg is not exhibited
 - error at pagination hook
-- error of hybridation on leaderboard, because of playerInfo + YOU

 - Create view historic for all
 - finsih auto creation